pantheon-systems/quicksilver-examples/wp_cfm_import/README.md

 ### Automating loading the WP-CFM configuration file

 You can have as many or as few configurations as you like.
-In `wp_cfm_after_clone.php` change the values in `$config_map` to set the mapping between environments and filenames.
-Follow the instructions in the comments.

-Now we just need to configure our pantheon.yml to actually do the import, triggered after the `db_clone` workflow:
+Now we just need to configure our pantheon.yml to actually do the import, triggered after the `db_clone` and `deploy` workflows:

 ```
 ---